From BR Bullpen

 In 2009, Orlando batted .261/.303/.351 with 20 steals in 25 tries for Wilmington in his third straight season in high-A.

-When Paulo made hs major league debut for the Royals on April 9, 2015, he became the third Brazilian player to make the major leagues, following Yan Gomes and Andre Rienzo, who had both done so that same decade.
+When Paulo made his major league debut for the Royals on April 9, 2015, he became the third Brazilian player to make the major leagues, following Yan Gomes and Andre Rienzo, who had both done so that same decade.
 Starting in left field against the Chicago White Sox, he hit a triple off John Danks in his first career at-bat in the 5th, after having drawn a walk in his first plate appearance.
 In his next start, against the Los Angeles Angels of Anaheim on April 12th, he went 2 for 5 and scored 3 runs, with both hits again being triples.
-He was the first player in major league history to have his first three career hits be three-base ones.
+He was the first player in major league history to have his first three career hits be three-base ones and the first player since Dan Rohn in 1983 to hit at least one triple in his first two big league games.
 But the triples orgy did not end there.
 He took over in right field for the Royals when Alex Rios went on the disabled list on April 13th, and quickly adding two more triples to give him 5 in his first 7 major league games, something no one else had done as well.
 "Fastest man alive", quipped pitcher Danny Duffy after he stroked a liner for three bases against Tim Stauffer of the Minnesota Twins on April 20th.
+It took him a bit longer to get his first homer, however, as that only came on May 26th, against Adam Warren of the New York Yankees.

 Primary Sources